-The HCQC is a standing committee of the BOG and meets a minimum of four times per year, and as often as needed, to follow-up on findings and required actions.
-The HCQC is responsible for the implementation, oversight, and monitoring of the QI Program and Utilization Management (UM) Program.
-As it relates to the QI Program, the HCQC recommends policy decisions, analyzes, and evaluates the QI work plan activities, and assesses the overall effectiveness of the QI program.
-The HCQC reviews results and outcomes for all QI activities to ensure performance meets standards and makes recommendations to resolve barriers to quality improvement activities.
-Any quality issues related to the health plan that are identified through the CAHPS and Provider Satisfaction surveys and health plan service reports are also discussed and addressed at HCQC meetings.
-The HCQC oversees and reviews all QI delegation summaries reports and evaluates delegate quality program descriptions, program evaluations, and work plan activities.
-The HCQC presents to the Board the annual QI program description, work plan and prior year evaluation.
+The QIHEC is a standing committee of the BOG and meets a minimum of four times per year, and as often as needed, to follow-up on findings and required actions.
+The QIHEC is responsible for the implementation, oversight, and monitoring of the QIHE Program and Utilization Management (UM) Program.
+The QIHEC recommends policy decisions, analyzes and evaluates the QIHE work plan activities, and assesses the overall effectiveness of the QIHE Program.
+The QIHEC reviews results and outcomes for all QIHE activities to ensure performance meets standards and makes recommendations to resolve barriers to quality improvement activities.
+Any quality issues related to the health plan that are identified through the CAHPS and Provider Satisfaction surveys and health plan service reports are also discussed and addressed at QIHEC meetings.
+The QIHEC oversees and reviews all QI delegation summary reports and evaluates delegate quality program descriptions, program evaluations, and work plan activities.
+The QIHEC presents to the Board the annual QIHE Program description, work plan and prior year evaluation.
 Signed and dated minutes that summarize committee activities and decisions are maintained.
-The Annual QI Program, Work Plan, Evaluation and minutes from the HCQC are submitted to the California Department of Health Care Services (DHCS).
+The Annual QIHE Program, Work Plan, Evaluation, and minutes from the QIHEC are submitted to the California Department of Health Care Services (DHCS).